niklasax/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-Overview of the analysis: Explain the purpose of this analysis.
+## Overview

+The purpose of this excercise was to gain familiarity with supervised machine learning.
+In this particular example, we used various models to determine the credit risk of loans.

 ## Results